Haide · free tool

 GEO stands for Generative Engine Optimisation — the practice of getting your content cited inside AI answers from ChatGPT, Claude, Perplexity, Gemini, Copilot, and Google's AI Overviews.
 The mechanics overlap with classical SEO (technical foundations, schema, content quality) but the targets are different: SEO ranks pages, GEO earns the quote inside an AI's synthesised answer.

 No — and you shouldn't try in one quarter.
 Tier 3 (Crawlability) is non-negotiable: if AI crawlers can't reach you or parse your HTML, nothing else matters.
-Start there, then Tier 1 (the writing rules), then Tier 4 (so you can measure progress), and finally Tier 2 (the slowest but most compounding tier).
-The realistic order is roughly Tier 3 in week one, Tier 1 across a quarter, Tier 4 by month two, Tier 2 over the year.
+Start there, then Tier 1 (the writing rules), then Tier 4 (so you can measure progress), then Tier 2 (the slowest but most compounding tier).
+Run Tier 5 (Industry calibration) before any of the others to know which signals matter most for your vertical — the lookup takes 10 minutes and reweights everything downstream.
+The realistic order is Tier 5 lookup in week one, Tier 3 fixes in week one, Tier 1 across a quarter, Tier 4 by month two, Tier 2 over the year.

 No account.
 Your checked items are stored in your browser's local storage on your device.
 Reload the page, close the tab, come back next week — it's still there.
 Switch to a different browser or device and it's gone, because it never leaves your machine.
 We never see your progress and don't track it.